 Great story, eh?
 OK, the church across the estuary with the clock that doesn’t show its face to Banff wasn’t actually built until 105 years after his execution.

-Anyway, the hanging of MacPherson did actually happen according to the local records - and, certainly, there is a large old clock in Macduff that doesn’t let neighbouring Banff know the time!
+Anyway, the hanging of MacPherson did actually happen according to the local records – and, certainly, there is to this day a large old clock in Macduff that doesn’t let neighbouring Banff know the time!

 MacPherson’s Rant (or Farewell)

 The whole affair became a ballad that was re-written by the poet Robert Burns (who was also a great folk-song collector and improver).
 As MacPherson’s Rant, it’s still heard in folk clubs today.

 And there’s a cafe in Banff called The Broken Fiddle (at least there was in my day!), while the actual, uhmm, broken fiddle is in the Clan MacPherson Museum at Newtonmore.

 However, though we are straying just a little off-topic, I did sneak a wobbly picture of this curiously disturbing feline with its anatomically unlikely salute.